Best Personal Loans In Malaysia 2025

 Alternatively, you can engage Agensi Kaunseling dan Pengurusan Kredit (AKPK), a debt management program by Bank Negara Malaysia that offers free services on money management, credit counselling and debt restructuring for individuals.

-How to make my monthly instalment payment?
+How do I make my monthly instalment payment?

 You have the flexibility to make your monthly instalment payment in various channels such as follows: